 - distinguish between different network configurations and supplying schemes; recognise various consumption categories and their growth patterns, including water leakage; define the relation between the main hydraulic parameters

 - demonstrate understanding of the steady-state hydraulics by being able to select appropriate pipe diameters, indicate optimum location of reservoirs and identify pumps capable to supply the demand;

-- apply the above theoretical knowledge by learning to perform computer-aided hydraulic calculations and predict the consequences of demand growth on the hydraulic performance of particular WTD system
+- perform computer-aided hydraulic calculations and predict the consequences of demand growth on the hydraulic performance of particular WTD system

 - propose preliminary hydraulic design that will integrate economic aspects, choose adequate components, and judge technical solutions dealing with the network maintenance, rehabilitation, and expansion;

 - distinguish between the main components of non-revenue water and methods of leakage assessment, survey, detection and control;

 - understand the basic corrosion mechanisms and suggest the list of preventive and reactive measures.

 The course covers the following subjects:

 - Introduction: Main objectives and components of water transport and distribution systems.

 - Hydraulics of Pressurised Flows: Basic equations, single pipe calculation, branched and looped networks, system- and pump characteristics, pressure related demand.
 Hydraulics of storage and pumps.